-Kernels for other languages can be found in the IPython wiki.
-They usually come with instruction what to run to make the kernel available in the notebook.
+The Jupyter wiki has a long list of Kernels for other languages.
+They usually come with instructions on how to make the kernel available in the notebook.

-1.8 Signing Notebooks
+1.8 Trusting Notebooks

-To prevent untrusted code from executing on users' behalf when notebooks open, we have added a signature to the notebook, stored in metadata.
+To prevent untrusted code from executing on users' behalf when notebooks open, we store a signature of each trusted notebook.
 The notebook server verifies this signature when a notebook is opened.
-If the signature stored in the notebook metadata does not match, javascript and HTML output will not be displayed on load, and must be regenerated by re-executing the cells.
+If no matching signature is found, Javascript and HTML output will not be displayed until they are regenerated by re-executing the cells.

-Any notebook that you have executed yourself in its entirety will be considered trusted, and its HTML and javascript output will be displayed on load.
+Any notebook that you have fully executed yourself will be considered trusted, and its HTML and Javascript output will be displayed on load.

-If you need to see HTML or Javascript output without re-executing, you can explicitly trust notebooks, such as those shared with you, or those that you have written yourself prior to IPython 2.0, at the command-line with:
+If you need to see HTML or Javascript output without re-executing, and you are sure the notebook is not malicious, you can tell Jupyter to trust it at the command-line with: